rgl/windows-domain-controller-vagrant/README.md

 # Active Directory LDAP

-You can use a normal LDAP client for acessing the Active Directory.
+You can use a normal LDAP client for accessing the Active Directory.

 It accepts the following _Bind DN_ formats: